 Here we provide the definitive overview of the different types of fabrics commonly used in dress shirts.
 By understanding what the different weaves mean for a fabric you can be sure to find the ideal dress shirt fabric for your needs.

-Broadcloth—very similar to poplin–is a tightly woven fabric with a very simple over-under weave and slight sheen, which makes it very dressy.
+Broadcloth—often referred to as poplin–is a tightly woven fabric with a very simple over-under weave and very little sheen, which makes it nice and professional.
 Broadcloths are great for guys looking for as little texture as possible in their fabrics.
 They are generally a thinner, lighter fabric.
 Particularly, white broadcloth fabrics can be slightly transparent.
+Broadcloths generally wear the smoothest out of all weaves thanks to their lack of texture, but can also be the most prone to wrinkling.

 Learn more about broadcloth fabrics here or browse our selection of broadcloth fabrics here.

 Chambray is a plain weave fabric.
-That means it has a similar construction to broadcloth, though it is generally made with heavier yarns for a rugged, blue-collar workwear appeal.
+That means it has a similar construction to broadcloth, though it is generally made with heavier yarns for a more relaxed or workwear appeal.
 Generally there will be white threads running in the weft/width direction such that the fabric has an inconsistent color to it.
 This could be compared to an end-on-end, though chambray is generally much heavier and more appropriate for casual wear than dress.

 We all know denim as the fabric of our jeans.
 But construction wise, denim is a twill fabric.
-A sturdy, possibly coarser twill.
-For the most part though, when it comes to denim shirting, you’re mostly going to find much softer, lighter versions of the fabric then what your jeans are made of.
-Denim shirting can come in many forms but generally will be a bit shiny and be a dramatically different color on the inside than the outside.
+A sturdy, possibly coarser twill often dyed with indigo.
+For the most part though, when it comes to denim shirting, you’re mostly going to find much softer, lighter versions of the fabric than what your jeans are made of.
+Denim shirting can come in many forms but generally have a different color on the inside than the outside.

 Dobby (which is very similar to Jacquard, although technically different) can vary widely.
 Some versions are quite similar to broadcloth in terms of thickness and weight, while others can be thicker or woven to almost look like twill.
 Many dobby fabrics have stripes woven into them, although some are solid colors.
 The solid colors tend to have a faint stripe or dotted patterns woven in the same color as the base cloth.